yale-sean/documentation/docs/sensor_demo.md

 # Velodyne Sensor Demo

-Here we will show you how to run a simple demo to demonstrate the new velodyne sensor capabilities in SEAN3.0.
+Here we will show you how to run a simple demo to demonstrate the new velodyne sensor capabilities in SEAN 3.0.

 Open the `social_sim_unity` project and open the `Warehouse Scene` but do not hit Play yet.